-New Journal Primes You for ppg256
+New Journal Primes You for ppg256:

 "Emerging Langauge Practices is a new journal based at SUNY Buffalo (poetic hotbed and host of the next E-Poetry) and founded by Loss Pequeño Glazier, Sarah JM Kolberg, and A. J. Patrick Liszkiewicz.
 Issue one is a real accomplishment.